snugel/cas-offinder/README.md

         ...

-Now the input file should be created.
+Now you should create an input file:

 - The first line of the input file gives directory path containing chromosomes FASTA files,
 - The second line indicates the desired pattern including PAM site,